Taking IELTS Test on Computer or Paper: What is the difference?

 Try our IELTS practice samples given below to refine and strengthen your multitasking abilities.
 These practice tests are a perfect addition to your IELTS study plan to understand the pattern of the exam, develop strategic skills etc.

-Though the difference between IELTS paper based test and computer based test is quite apparent, you will feel it on your test day experience.
+Though the difference between IELTS paper based test and computer based test is quite apparent, you will feel it on your test day.
 The IELTS computer based test format is ideal for students having good computer knowledge, typing skills and value privacy.
 However, Candidates accustomed to practicing and writing on paper may prefer the IELTS writing based test format.

 IELTS Computer based vs Paper based test- Frequently Asked Questions